-Should I Give My Child Their Dad’s Surname if We Are Not Married?
+Should I Give My Child Their Dad’s Surname?

 Choosing a surname for your child can be a difficult decision, especially if you are not married to their dad.
 You may wonder what the legal requirements and implications are?
 Or how your choice will affect your child’s identity and relationship with both parents.
 In this blog post, we will explore some of the factors you may want to consider before making a final decision.